 Then I got sad — but since my depression has been up and down, I wasn’t sure if I were sad because I wasn’t sure it would work out or if I weren’t sure it would work out because I was sad.
 Fun.

 Either way, I spent 90 minutes feeling like I was on the verge of tears.
-But my friend Leila pointed out, we’re still quite a ways away from where it would be safe to date much anyway, so we agreed I’d just let things unfold and evaluate down the road.
+But since it was going to be a while before I could date safely anyway, a friend suggested I just let things unfold and evaluate down the road.

 That helped, but mainly I cheered up when I remembered strawberries were now on sale for $1.25 a carton.
 So after work, I ran out to get groceries ($23.19).
 I came home, ate, watched TV and worked on designs more.